Neuroesthetics: Perceptual problem solving

-The generic viewpoint
+Generic viewpoint

 The visual system dislikes interpretations which rely on a unique vantage point.
 Rather it accepts the visual interpretation for which there is an infinite set of viewpoints that could produce the class of retinal images.
 For example, in a landscape image, it will interpret an object in the foreground as obscuring an object in the background, rather than assuming that the background figure has a piece missing.

 In theory, if an artist is trying to please the eye, they should avoid such coincidences.
 However, in certain applications, the violation of this principle can also produce a pleasing effect.

 Visual metaphors

 Ramachandran defines a metaphor as a mental tunnel between two concepts that appear grossly dissimilar on the surface, but instead share a deeper connection.
 Similar to the effects of perceptual problem solving, grasping an analogy is rewarding.
 It enables the viewer to highlight crucial aspects that the two objects share.
 Although it is uncertain whether the reason for this mechanism is for effective communication or purely cognitive, the discovery of similarities between superficially dissimilar events leads to activation of the limbic system to create a rewarding process.

 Support for this view is highlighted by the symptoms of Capgras delusion, where sufferers experience reduced facial recognition due to impairments in the connections from the inferotemporal cortex to the amygdala, which is responsible for emotions.
 The result is that a person no longer experiences the warm fuzzy feeling when presented with a familiar face.
-A person's 'glow' is lost through what is suggested as due to the lack of limbic activation.
+A person's "glow" is lost through what is suggested as due to the lack of limbic activation.